Aug 1, 2023

 The limitations of data blending in Looker Studio

-While data blending is a great feature, it also comes with many limitations that could slow down your reports or affect your results.
-Limitations of data blending in Looker Studio include:
+While data blending is a great feature, it has many limitations that could slow down your reports or affect your results.

-Another frustrating limitation is that you can blend a maximum of five data sources.
+• A limited number of blended sources: Another frustrating limitation is that you can blend a maximum of five data sources.
 While this number sounds like a lot, it isn’t.
-Occasionally, in many advanced and in-depth reports, you need to blend data from more than five sources.
 You’ll easily cross the limit if you want to create a very detailed table with many columns.

 How to overcome data blending limitations in Looker Studio using Google Sheets